NetApp/netapp-dataops-toolkit/Kubernetes/README.md

 The following options/arguments are optional:

 ```
     -c, --storage-class=    Kubernetes StorageClass to use when provisioning backing volume for new workspace.
-If not specified, default StorageClass will be used.
-Note: StorageClass must be configured to use Trident.
+If not specified, the default StorageClass will be used.
+Note: The StorageClass must be configured to use Trident or the BeeGFS CSI driver.
     -g, --nvidia-gpu=       Number of NVIDIA GPUs to allocate to JupyterLab workspace.
 Format: '1', '4', etc. If not specified, no GPUs will be allocated.
     -h, --help              Print help text.
     -i, --image=            Container image to use when creating workspace.
 If not specified, "jupyter/tensorflow-notebook" will be used.